ministryofjustice/data-platform-control-panel/README.md

 ### Pre-commit

-To avoid pushing code and seeing the Github actions fail due to linting errors, when installing the project for the first time you should install the pre-commit hooks with:
+To avoid pushing code and seeing the GitHub actions fail due to linting errors, when installing the project for the first time you should install the pre-commit hooks with:

 ```commandline